This article was updated on February 7th, 2024

 There may be an underlying cause for repeat offender cases.
 Often dogs that are prone to allergies or ear infections are more likely to develop hematomas.

 Sometimes anatomy can play a role as well.
-A new study from the Royal Veterinary College has shown that dogs with folded ears have a higher risk of developing hematomas.
+Dogs with folded ears have a higher risk of developing hematomas.
 Bull terriers, St. Bernards, and French bulldogs appear to have a 5-7 times higher likelihood of developing hematomas than other breeds with erect, upright ears.

 How Do You Know if a Dog Hematoma Needs to be Drained?